Skip to main content

 • Dehydrates: This dehydrating effect can make your throat and airways feel dry.

-• Contains histamine: Some alcohol, especially red wine, contains histamine that can trigger sneezing, headache, and other symptoms that can make a sinus infection feel worse.
+• Contains histamine: Some alcohol, especially red wine, contains histamine.
+It can trigger sneezing, headache, and other symptoms that can make a sinus infection feel worse.

-It’s also important to note that, in general, no amount of alcohol is safe to drink.
-So if you have a sinus infection, you may want to stay away altogether.
+It’s also important to note that no amount of alcohol is safe to drink.
+So, if you have a sinus infection, you may want to stay away altogether.

 4. Dairy products

-It’s a common belief that dairy products like milk, cheese, and yogurt increase mucus production.
-But the evidence is mixed.
+It’s a common belief that dairy foods like milk, cheese, and yogurt increase mucus production.
+But the actual evidence is mixed.

-A double-blind study showed that participants who consumed nondairy products for 4 days saw a reduction in mucus secretion compared to those who consumed dairy products.
+A double-blind study showed that participants who avoided dairy products for 4 days reported a reduction in mucus secretion compared to those who consumed dairy products.
 The group who had dairy products saw their mucus production increase after 4 to 7 days.
-But in another study, dairy didn’t appear to create more mucus.
+But in another study, avoiding dairy didn’t change the amount of mucus.

-If you notice that dairy seems to bother your sinuses or makes you feel phlegmy, it may be a good idea to skip it until you feel better.
+If you notice that dairy bothers your sinuses or makes you feel phlegmy, it may be a good idea to skip it until you feel better.

 What causes sinus infections to flare up?